Lethabo-Dandy/Lethabo-Dandy/README.md

 - 👋 Hi, I’m @Lethabo-Dandy
 - 👀 I’m interested in being a full stack developer
-- 🌱 I’m currently learning Software Development (backend)
+- 🌱 I’m currently learning front end development
-- 📫 How to reach me @AWESOMEDANDY
+- 📫 How to reach me: www.linkedin.com/in/happiness-shai-498391312

 <!---
 Lethabo-Dandy/Lethabo-Dandy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.